JousseffSmaili/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repository shows as an example some of the data science projects i have been able do
+The following repository showcases several completed data science projects that demonstrate my proficiency in the field.

 # 1) Time Series Forecasting with Python
 In this project, I explored the field of time series forecasting using Python.
 Time series data is a type of data that is collected over time and has a sequential order.
 Forecasting this type of data can be challenging due to its complex nature and the presence of trends, seasonality, and other patterns.